 Attractor flies like the famous Rainbow Warrior Fly have caught lots of small and large trout for me and my clients on days when imitation flies that look like the real bugs don’t work very well.

 Having the best fly on for that day is useless if you don’t know how to fish it well, or you spook the fish before you even make your first cast.
-I discuss this in my article called How To Catch More Trout And Steelhead Guaranteed
+It’s important to be stealthy and approach from the right angle.

 I think presentation is far more important than the fly but there are lots of factors that are just as important as the fly!

-Most rivers have hatch charts that you can use as a guideline to help you choose the flies for your area but I have a few trout flies that work great everywhere I go so check out my page on 11 Spring Trout Flies That Guides Actually Use
+Most rivers have hatch charts that you can use as a guideline to help you choose the flies for your area but I have many trout flies that work great everywhere I go, so click the link to see my best 29 flies or my favorite spring flies.

 8. Learn To Read The Water To Find Fish Easy